tidymodels/extratests/tests/testthat/_snaps/parsnip-survival-censoring-weights.md

       .censoring_weights_graf(cox_model, lung2)
     Condition
       Error:
       !
-The input should have a list column called `.pred`.
+The input should have a list column called ".pred".

 ---